FollowBench: A Multi-level Fine-grained Constraints Following Benchmark for Large Language Models: Introduction

-In our experiments, we propose three metrics to assess the instruction-following abilities of nine prominent closed-source and open-source LLMs on \name.
-Our principal observations are: (1) the performance of all tested models declines with an increase in the number of constraints within an instruction; (2) proprietary models such as GPT-4 and GPT-3.5, capable of consecutively satisfying around three constraints, markedly surpass their open-source counterparts; (3) certain specific constraint categories, such as Scenario and Example, prove to be more difficult for LLMs than others; (4) beyond capabilities such as knowledge and reasoning, instruction-following can offer an additional lens for comprehensively assessing the proficiency of LLMs.
+In our experiments, we propose three metrics to assess the instruction-following ability of 13 prominent closed-source and open-source LLMs on \name.
+Our principal observations are: (1) the performance of all tested models declines substantially with an increase in difficulty level (the number of constraints in an instruction); (2) although closed-source models such as GPT-4 and GPT-3.5 \textbf{only} consecutively satisfy around three constraints on average, they still markedly surpass all open-source models; (3) certain specific constraint categories, such as Situation and Example, prove to be more challenging for LLMs than others; (4) beyond capabilities such as knowledge and reasoning, instruction following can offer an additional lens for comprehensively assessing the proficiency of LLMs.